Bilal160/AI_MIR_task2/README.md

 - **Data Visualization**: Uses Recharts for interactive charts and visualizations
 - **Modern UI/UX**: Built with Tailwind CSS for a clean, responsive interface with intuitive navigation

-**Note**: This application uses mock data for demonstration purposes and does not include a backend.
-The modular architecture is structured to easily integrate with real backend APIs when needed.
-The filtering and export functionality are currently UI-only implementations.

 ## Getting Started

 ### Prerequisites